bmesuere/PhD-thesis/chapter2.md

 # Metaproteomics biodiversity analysis {.chapter data-running-title='Metaproteomics biodiversity analysis'}

 The initial objective of Unipept was to improve the biodiversity analysis of metaproteomics experiments.
-This was achieved not only by providing more accurate and faster results, but also by presenting the results with interactive visualisations in a user-friendly approach focused on non-techical users.
+This was achieved not only by providing more accurate and faster results, but also by presenting the results with interactive visualisations in a user-friendly approach focused on non-technical users.

 This chapter contains the initial Unipept article published in the Journal of Proteome Research in 2012 and an update article published in Proteomics in 2015.